Due diligence on shell companies

 1. Looking beyond standard due diligence checks

 Due to the myriad challenges shell companies can present when endeavouring to obtain information about a corporate partner, standard due diligence must be supplemented with additional measures.
 Perhaps the most effective method to enhance standard due diligence is to request the corporate structure and history from the partner to identify all of its associated entities, including any shell companies.
-Any documentation provided should bear the signature of the partner’s accountant to confirm that the information is genuine.
+Any documentation provided should bear the signature of the partner’s authorised signatory to confirm that the information is genuine.
 While some may hesitate to directly ask a potential partner for such information, insisting that future business between both parties is dependent on the transparent disclosure of information may help to ensure that the full corporate structure and history is delivered.
 Upfront disclosure of such information is not an endpoint to due diligence; an essential next step is to determine where any disclosed associated entities are incorporated.
 The place of incorporation is a starting point to ascertaining what kinds of legislation and laws govern the types and extent of information that can be discovered.
 For example, a partner’s associated entities that are incorporated in the British Virgin Islands are likely guarded by strict confidentiality laws, meaning there is little chance that corporate registry records will be accessible.
 Understanding what laws are in place can help drive the rest of the due diligence process, as laws which can restrict the discovery of key information means that other avenues of investigation must be pursued.

 2. On-the-ground investigations